BlinkDL/RWKV-LM/README.md

 ## Join our Discord: https://discord.gg/bDSBUMeFpc :)

 You are welcome to join the RWKV discord https://discord.gg/bDSBUMeFpc to build upon it.
 We have plenty of potential compute (A100 40Gs) now (thanks to CoreWeave), so if you have interesting ideas I can run them.
-I am also looking for CUDA gurus to optimize the kernel.
+I am also looking for CUDA gurus to optimize the kernel (https://github.com/BlinkDL/RWKV-CUDA).
 Thank you.

 Here are some of my TODOs.
 Let's work together :)